How To Maximize BBL Results

 Sleeping on your behind or back in any way is in all forms not recommended and ill-advised.
 It is safe to not sleep on your back for at least 2 months.

-Best exercises after a BBL?
+What are the best exercises after a BBL?

 Avoid strenuous activity for the first 2 months of recovery to ensure that fat cells are not burned.
 During this period, light walking i helpful, so long you manage your calorie burn rate.